-Myth – A Franchisor is Required to Advertise for its Franchisees
+Is a Franchisor Required to Advertise for Franchisees?

 True or False?

 Advertising is a marketing tool that is essential to any business’s success and can range from networking strategies to million dollar media campaigns.
 Within a franchise system, advertising is equally important.
 In fact when talking about franchising and advertising, there are specific obligations that the franchisee must follow in terms of advertising their business.
-At first glance, this myth may seem to be true, but it is NOT.
+At first glance, this myth may seem to be true, but it is NOT (learn more about franchisor responsibilities by reading “What is My Role as a Franchisor”).

-Within a franchise system, each franchisee owns their business and is required to operate their business a certain way and aggressively advertise and market for their own customers.
-To better understand this myth, let’s discuss two types of advertising in the franchise world:
+Within a franchise system, each franchisee owns their business and is required to operate their business a certain way and aggressively advertise and market for their own customers or clients.
+To better understand franchisor responsibilities when it comes to advertising, let’s discuss two types of advertising in the franchise world:

 ·Local advertising